Pittsford native Chris Lillis wins gold medal at Beijing Olympics

 Chris Lillis had done the five twist previously at the World Championships in Kazakhstan in 2021.
 His father, Bernie, knew there was a possibility that he would do it in Beijing, he just didn’t know when.

-“I was watching it on TV, we had the volume down so I didn’t hear the announcers say what he was doing,” said Bernie Lillis.
+“I was watching it on TV, we had the volume down so I didn’t hear the announcers say what he was doing,” Bernie Lillis said.
 “Then, I looked and I was like wow that’s five twists and it was perfect.
 Like oh my God.
 That has to be a monster score and then the score came up and I was like wow.”

+Chris began his skiing career at the age of 5 at Bristol Mountain in Canandaigua.
+The vice president of Bristol, Steven Fuller, talked about Chris’ growth from a kid to an Olympic champion.

+“It’s certainly no surprise to us,” Fuller said.
+“We all knew he was capable and competent and knew he could show off on the world stage the way he did.”

 It’s been quite the journey for Chris Lillis and his family.
 While training for the 2018 Winter Olympics, he tore his ACL which forced him to miss the games that year.